Tour Length

 5How do I select a reliable Namibian tour operator?

-6What type of accommodation can I expect?
+6What type of accommodations can I expect?

 7What can I expect from a safari in Namibia?